"...Something tells me I don't want to know anything about this Marceline Pârfait"

-"Let me tell you something Marceline, being on a fixed income and spending the way you do and giving your uncle access is dangerous.
-You could go to your ATM or bank one day and find out your overdrawn."
+"Let me tell you something Marceline, being on a fixed income and spending the way you do and giving your uncle your bank account access is dangerous.
+You could go to your bank or ATM one day and find out your overdrawn."

 "I can pay off Uncle Phillípe any time, if he asks for all of it up front.
 Therefore, I'm not really under his thumb; but he says not to worry about it."

-Marceline pictured worry lines across her father's forehead as he said, "Frankly, my dear when my brother says don't worry, I think very hard and then worry harder."
+Across the miles, separating them, Marceline pictured worry lines forming across her father's forehead as he said, "Frankly, my dear when my brother says don't worry, I think very hard and then worry harder."

 "But Poppâ, when the application paper work is filed and our company buys my patent, I could pay him off in one lump sum."

-Marceline felt the contempt in her father's voice as he said, "Of course you can; he knows that, and about the patent's potentials.
-And he still asks for twenty-five percent for a piddling loan.
+Over the miles between them, Marceline felt the contempt in her father's voice, as he said, "Of course you can; he knows that; and also what the patent's far-reaching commercial potentials are worth.
+Yet he still asks for twenty-five percent for a piddling loan.
 Why would he allow you to remove the one and only incentive in his bag of tricks, with which he can lord over you?"

 "I never thought of it that way Poppâ; he was being so nice about the whole deal."

 "My brother nice?
-When we get together at Villa Eté in August we will talk more about your benighted uncle.
-Meanwhile, in the next few days I'll be transferring a one-hundred-thousand-dollar bonus to your account for your work on your tree epigenetics research and patent application.
+When we get together at Villa Ėté in August we will talk more about your benighted uncle.
+Meanwhile, in the next few days I'll be transferring one-hundred-thousand-dollar bonus to your account for your work on your tree epigenetics research and the projected saving from your patent.
 Don't argue the point with me, Marceline, just pay your unctuous uncle off; do you understand?"

-"Yes, I do and I will pay him.
+"Yes, I do and I will write a check him next week.
 I now understand Poppâ; and I must admit my uncle snookered me good.
-Even with all this, thank you for the bonus.
+Even with all the trouble I've caused, thank you for the bonus.

-"And when you do this job for him up in Humboldt County, watch your back; there is something strange about this deal of his and it worries me..."
+“And when you do this job for him up in Humboldt County, Marceline, watch your back.
+There is something strange about the deal he is planning in Humboldt County, and it worries me..."

 © 2018 and beyond, R. L. Lyons.
 All rights reserved. return to top